dankamongmen/notcurses/doc/man/man3/notcurses_output.3.md

 * **ncplane_puttext()**: multi-line, line-broken, aligned text

-All of these use the **ncplane**'s active styling, save **notcurses_putc()**, which uses the cell's styling.
+All of these use the **ncplane**'s active styling, save **notcurses_putc()**, which uses the **nccell**'s styling.
 Functions accepting a single EGC expect a series of **wchar_t** terminated by **L'\0'** or a series of UTF-8 **char** terminated by **'\0'**.
 The EGC must be well-formed, and must not contain any cluster breaks.
 For more information, consult [Unicode® Standard Annex #29](https://unicode.org/reports/tr29/).